-Multi-Service Centers: Anka Behavioral Health provides services at three multi-service centers (MSC), each located in a specific region of the County (West, Central and East).
-The MSC's are drop in centers designed to offer basic survival needs as well as case management, life skills, referral and linkage, employment assistance, assistance accessing healthcare and mainstream resources, alcohol and other drug counseling and treatment, and crisis intervention.
+CARE Centers/Multi-Service Centers: There are four multi-service centers, or Coordinated Assessment Referral and Engagement (CARE) Centers, located in specific regions of the County (West, Central and East).
+The CARE Centers are drop in centers designed to offer basic survival needs as well as case management, life skills, referral and linkage, housing search assistance, employment assistance, assistance accessing healthcare and mainstream resources, alcohol and other drug counseling and treatment, and crisis intervention.
 The centers serve as a place of respite from the larger community and provide a sense of belonging and connection to those within the homeless community.
-The MSC also serves families who are experiencing homelessness, educating them about their rights to services that enable their children to continue their education and connecting them to a variety of services focused on serving families.
-The Trinity Center also operates a homeless multi-service center in the City of Walnut Creek.
-The Trinity Center serves homeless from areas throughout the County, but primarily those who are from central Contra Costa County (Walnut Creek, Concord, Pleasant
+The CARE Centers also serves families who are experiencing homelessness, educating them about their rights to services that enable their children to continue their education and connecting them to a variety of services focused on serving families.
+One of the CARE Centers primarily specializes in serving families and seniors.